-Co-Operative Bank's resulting financial profile score is b2.
+Co-operative Bank's resulting financial profile score is b2.

-We apply a negative qualitative adjustment reflecting expected lack of business diversification since Co-Operative Bank has announced that going forward it will primarily focus on its retail franchise.
+We apply a negative qualitative adjustment reflecting expected lack of business diversification since Co-operative Bank has announced that going forward it aims to focus on UK retail and SME businesses.
 We believe that on a forward looking basis, as the bank disposes of its corporate and commercial assets, its business model will be characterized by the following mono-line characteristics: